TL;DR

 - API testing verifies backend services work correctly without UI — faster and more reliable than E2E tests

-- Test: status codes, response body, headers, error handling, authentication, performance
+- Test: status codes, response body, headers, error handling, authentication, schema validation, performance

 - Tools: Postman (manual/learning), REST Assured (Java), Supertest (Node.js), requests (Python)